-Upon arriving in Cuba we went through customs were we take a picture and submit our passports and visas.
+Upon arriving in Cuba we went through customs where we take a picture and submit our passports and visas.
 They do ask if you would like your passport stamped.
-After that you put your luggage through the scanner and walk through a metal detector.
-Once you’ve done all of that you go on to baggage claim if you checked luggage however we didn’t.
+After that, you put your luggage through the scanner and walk through a metal detector.
+Once you’ve done all of that you go on to baggage claim if you checked luggage, however, we didn’t.
 We heard that there is often a long wait at baggage claim –to the tune of 2-3 hours. #teamcarryon

 The other girls we were meeting up with were to arrive before us via Southwest in another terminal so we agreed to meet in Terminal 3 (where we arrived).
 Here is where things fell apart largely due to not being able to communicate which each other.
 We were able to confirm their flight landed but we couldn’t find them.
 Long story short it took us almost 2 hours to find each other.
 The moral of this story is if your group is arriving separately, agree on a meeting area and have a contingency plan should situations change, such as a delayed flight.
 Most importantly, stick to your agreed upon plans, don’t deviate.

 Another thing worth mentioning is that unlike most airports, the terminals at the airport in Havana are not in the same building and are not walking distance from each other.

 Right outside of terminal 3 (where Delta, Spirit, Jet Blue, Interjet operate from) there are two money change places on either side of the door.
 I changed 100 Euros while we waited for our friends here so I’d have enough for the taxi and perhaps dinner if needed.
 There are places to change money in Havana where you can get better rates than the airport.

 There are plenty of taxis right outside the terminal and they run a pretty efficient process.
 We got a taxi and negotiated from 40 CUC to 30 CUC to take the 4 of us to our Airbnb that was about 25 minutes from the airport.